Santiago

 Santiago is a city that seamlessly blends urban life with stunning natural beauty, making it a perfect base for adventure seekers.
 The warmth of its people and the diverse neighborhoods, each with its own character, create an inviting atmosphere that keeps visitors coming back.

-Our Favorite Moment: One of the most memorable experiences is enjoying a sunset at Cerro San Cristóbal, where locals gather to watch the sky turn vibrant shades of orange and pink over the city, all while sipping on a refreshing mote con huesillo.
+Editorial highlight: One of the most memorable experiences is enjoying a sunset at Cerro San Cristóbal, where locals gather to watch the sky turn vibrant shades of orange and pink over the city, all while sipping on a refreshing mote con huesillo.

 Explore Santiago on the Map